 Providing essential early intervention

 The Atlanta Speech School builds the foundations for reading and life-long learning.
-In each school and program, our classrooms apply a model for reading brain construction developed by the Speech School in alignment with the latest neuro- and social-science.
+In each school and program, classrooms apply a model for reading brain construction developed by the Speech School in alignment with the latest neuro- and social-science.

 DEVELOPING THE READING BRAIN